Calculating distances from schools

 When thinking about which schools to list as preferences, you should be aware that one of the factors we take into consideration is the child’s distance from the school.

-Other websites that provide distance measuring facilities (such as 192.com), don’t measure home to school distances as defined by us, so may produce different measurements.
+Other websites that provide distance measuring facilities do not measure home to school distances as defined by us, so will produce different measurements.

 If you move house after you’ve submitted your application form you should contact us to let us know.
 We’ll tell you whether the change in circumstances can be considered.